oliver-giersch/tagptr/README.md

 Many concurrent lock-free algorithms for data structures require storing additional data in bitmasks that are composed together with pointers in their unused bits in order to fit into a single word.

-## Minimum Supported Rust Version (MSRV)

-The minimum supported Rust version for this crate is 1.36.0.

 ## Future Plans